 10. Use a Demo Account to Practice Your Trading

 For those that feel that they aren’t ready to trade in a live market, the best way they can test their trading plan is through a demo account.
 It might sound obvious, but this is one of those best cfd trading tips.
 These accounts allow you to execute a trade and virtual funds.
 With this CFD trading strategy, you have a chance to experience live markets in a risk-free environment.

 While exploring the demo account, familiarise yourself with the financial terms used and the markets you can access.
 In case you do not understand anything, you can rely on trading courses to build a strong foundational knowledge of CFDs.
 For further information on CFD Demo accounts check out the benefits here and my review of Plus500’s demo account here.

 Correlation is a measure of how two assets can move together or against each other.
 If you prefer to trade two CFDs in one industry, some might bring a negative correlation.
 However, pair trading allows you to capitalize on the difference between the two underlying assets.
 For instance, you can pick a strong and a weak asset, assume a long position for the weaker ones and vice versa.

 In such a situation, the overall market will not affect your overall result.
 The difference between the two asset prices is the only thing that would count.

 12. Choose a Regulated Broker

 As much as you would have gained enough knowledge on CFD trading, the type of broker you pick determines whether your trading will be done with peace of mind.
-Choosing a regulated broker will guarantee your funds’ safety and provide the necessary guidance and resources needed to teach you about trading.
 While looking for a trader, find someone with the following features:

 - Has maintained a reputation of providing liquidity